 Lewes Hambrey MCOptom Prof Cert Glauc Prof Cert Med Ret

-Council member - South West
+Trustee, Council Member - South West

-Vice Chair of the Education and Standards Committee, Council Member - South West
+Co-opted Council Member - South West

-Council member - Wales
+Council Member - Wales

 Nkosi Yearwood MCOptom

-Council member - Wales
+Council Member - Wales

 Nkosi, originally from Yorkshire, graduated Cardiff University in 2021, qualifying in August 2022, practicing in an independent practice in South Wales.
 He has continued on as a resident Optometrist, going back to Cardiff for further study towards higher qualifications, with a hope to gain IP qualification amongst others in the future.